From charming accommodations to adventurous outings, the Fraser Valley in British Columbia, Canada is the ideal place for romance to blossom.

 Their Romance Package includes a bottle of sparkling wine and glasses; a red rose; a farm-to-plate deluxe charcuterie platter with locally-sourced farm-fresh foods; LED candles; robes and slippers; two chocolates; and silk rose petals PLUS a delicious gourmet breakfast.

 Rowena’s Inn on the River (Harrison Mills, BC)

-Known for being “the most romantic place to kiss in the Fraser Valley,” Rowena’s Inn on the River at Sandpiper Resort is a blend of old world opulence with new world convenience.
+Known for being “the most romantic place to kiss in the Fraser Valley,” Rowena’s Inn on the River (see reviews) at Sandpiper Resort is a blend of old world opulence with new world convenience.